Cost of living

 This remarkable result is likely credited to the country’s excellent social security system.
 Our article on minimum wage in Portugal explains average salaries and incomes in more detail.

-In terms of purchasing power, Portugal’s average headline inflation for 2024 is projected to be 2.3%, which is below the European Union’s average of 2.7%.
-This figure is likely to decline to 1.9% in 2025, again below the EU average of 2.2%.
+In terms of purchasing power, Portugal’s average headline inflation for 2025 and 2026 is projected to be 2.1% and 1.9%, respectively.
+These numbers are below the European Union’s average of 2.4% and 2.0%.

 Couple looking frustrated while working on their monthly budget at the kitchen table.